algorandfoundation/puya/docs/lg-migration-5-6.md

 else branch, etc.
 1. Only imports may appear inside the `if TYPE_CHECKING` block, if aliases were being constructed there as well, move them outside and use quotes (may required explicit typing.TypeAlias annotation), other code doesn't make sense?

+## Annotations
+1. Module level constants / type aliases can only be annotated

 ## Misc
 1. A `typing.Protocol` could be declared (other than as an `ARC4Client`) but it was ignored and never usable, now it will error.